JoeyStanley/jekyll-for-designers/_posts/2022-09-21-idaho-montana-wyoming-and-utah-english-survey-results.md

 Something that I think has largely flown under the radar is the fact that, in some parts of the Mountain West, people put a *t* sound between *l* and *s* sounds, as in *faltse*, *eltse*, *saltsa*, *Cheltsea*, *Oltsen*, and *Neltson*.
 We'll call this *t*-insertion.
 I have a [collection of tapes](kohler-tapes-update.md) from rural Utahns born in the 1910s and 1920s and it seems to be quite common among those people.
 Is it as common today?

 As it turns out, no. Of the 2,476 words I've listened to so far, just 51 of them (2.1%) had *t*-insertion.
 Another 76 words (3.1%) sounded like there could have been a *t* but I wasn't sure<span class="sidenote">I'll have to do a more detailed phonetic analysis later.</span> so I decided to classify them as "maybe."
-Still, that means that about 95% of the data didn't have any indication of *t* insertion at all.
+Still, that means that about 95% of the data didn't have any indication of *t*-insertion at all.

 That's not to say it didn't happen at all.
 In fact, a couple people did it quite a bit.
 Here are a few examples (words with asterisks indicate *t* insertion):